-The best part about working with a blue and white color palette is the ability to mix together endless prints.
-From the leaf-print pillows, to the mosaic tray, and polka-dot rug, playing with patterns of similar hues is totally foolproof.
+The nice thing about working with a blue and white color palette is the ability to mix together endless prints.
+From the leaf-print pillows to the mosaic tray and polka-dot rug, playing with patterns of similar hues is totally foolproof.

 There's no feeling like enjoying the beach under a million stars.
 Bring that same feeling into your living room with a stunning display of wicker pendant lamps hanging from the ceiling.